Chris-Wong-1/Conways/README.md

 ![Conways](https://github.com/Chris-Wong-1/Conways/raw/development/ConwaysLogoTightCrop.png)
 ## Description
-Built as a capstone final project at DevBootcamp, a 9-week immersive coding school, Conways is a React Native mobile artistic experience combining Conway's Game of Life with music, color, and user control!
+Built as a capstone final project at DevBootcamp, a 19-week immersive coding school, Conways is a React Native mobile artistic experience combining Conway's Game of Life with music, color, and user control!
 The app revolves around simulation of cellular/colony style growth, propagation, survival, and digital death!

 ## Design
 Project design focused on the classic version of Conway's Game of Life, with inspired modern elements.
-The base game is made with React Native, utilizing HTML5's Canvas element and Vanilla JS to calculate growth & death, drawing the game board in real time via a WebView component loading local assets.
+The base game is made with React Native, utilizing HTML5's Canvas element and vanilla JS to calculate growth & death, drawing the game board in real time with user touch events (via a WebView component loading local assets).

 ## Incorporated User Stories
 - A user can touch the screen to generate new live cells and interact with the game as it evolves